dmdhrumilmistry/Cowin_slot_notifier/README.md

    > All the dependencies will be installed automatically when you run `pip install -r requirements.txt`

+   > Tested on Windows10 and Windows7.

 ### Feel Free to create issue or Pull Requests
 If you face any issue or have any ideas do create an issue.
 This is an open source software so feel free to pull requests.

+### Contributions
+Need collaborators for Android and Linux

 ### Support Me on:

   <p align ="left">